jwspaeth/soft-eng-project-1/README.md

 Run a startup to fire up tomcat.
 After waiting at least 10 minutes.
 Access the server by issues the URL as you did previously.
 This time we need to route to the servlet:

         >http://localhost:<PORT>/<NAME OF WEBAPP>/<WEB SERVLET NAME>

-## Run it (Separate for Python and Java)
-    To run the Python server, type the following commands into the command line:
-        > cd docs
-        > ./python-webpage.py
-    This will generate a URL for the webpage in the format 'http://x.x.x.x:5000'.
-    Click this URL to access the webpage.
-    To end this session, type CTRL+C into the command line.
-    Enjoy!